floragunncom/search-guard-docs/installation.md

 ## Certificates

-In order to generate the correct certificates for all participating nodes and clients, you first need to identify for whichy type of node or client you are generating a certificate.
+In order to generate the correct certificates for all participating nodes and clients, you first need to identify for which type of node or client you are generating a certificate.

 Again, if you use the example PKI scripts shipped with Search Guard SSL, or use the [Search Guard Bundle](quickstart.md), these certificates already have the correct settings.